Ethnic minorities in Georgia (country)

 The main ethnic minorities in Georgia are Azerbaijanis, Armenians, Ukrainians, Russians, Greeks, Abkhazians, Ossetians, Kists, Assyrians and Yazidi.

+There is also a small Jewish community.

+Georgia is the only country in the region, along with Turkey, to have Roma, Dom and Lom communities living there.

 Ethnic minorities

 According to the "National Integration and Tolerance in Georgia Assessment Survey Report" 2007–2008, implemented by the UN Association of Georgia and supported by USAID, the following ethnic groups are living in Georgia: